Batman & Robin (film): Music

 Elliot Goldenthal returned to score Batman & Robin after collaborating with Schumacher on Batman Forever.
-The soundtrack features a variety of genres by various bands and performers, showcasing alternative rock on the lead single "The End Is the Beginning Is the End" by The Smashing Pumpkins, and with the songs "Lazy Eye" by Goo Goo Dolls and R.E.M.'s "Revolution".
+The soundtrack features a variety of genres by various bands and performers, showcasing alternative rock on the lead single "The End Is the Beginning Is the End" by the Smashing Pumpkins, and with the songs "Lazy Eye" by Goo Goo Dolls and R.E.M.'s "Revolution".
 R&B singer R. Kelly wrote "Gotham City" for the soundtrack, which was featured in the end credits and was chosen as one of the singles, reaching the top 10 in the United States and the United Kingdom.
 Eric Benét and Meshell Ndegeocello also contributed R&B songs.
-Also included was the single, "Look into My Eyes" by the hip hop group Bone Thugs-n-Harmony, which reached the top 5.
+Also included was the single "Look into My Eyes" by hip-hop group Bone Thugs-n-Harmony, which reached the top 5.
 Other songs featured included electronic dance elements, including those by Moloko and Arkarna.
 The soundtrack was released on May 27, 1997, two weeks and three days ahead of the film's premiere in the United States.
-The orchestral score for the film was never commercially released.
+The orchestral score for the film has never been commercially released.

 Lisa Schwarzbaum of Entertainment Weekly gave the soundtrack a "C" and called it "as incoherent as the Batman films themselves".
 Retrospectively, Nicole Drum of ComicBook.com described the soundtrack as a "colorful sampling of popular music at the time that feels messy, complicated, and comforting all at the same time".
 Filmtracks.com deemed the orchestral score an improvement over that of its predecessor Batman Forever, noting that, while borrowing several themes from the previous film, Goldenthal successfully "expands upon the statements of his title theme and action material so that they are fleshed out into more accessibly enjoyable music".
-Nevertheless, the website compared Goldenthal's work negatively to Danny Elfman's scores for Batman and Batman Returns.
-In an interview with IGN, composer Hans Zimmer, who contributed the score to Christopher Nolan's trilogy of Batman films, called Goldenthal's theme "the most glorious statement of Batman I'd ever heard".
-"The End Is the Beginning Is the End" by The Smashing Pumpkins won a Grammy Award for Best Hard Rock Performance at the 40th Annual Grammy Awards.
+Nevertheless, the website compared Goldenthal's work negatively to Danny Elfman's scores for Batman (1989) and Batman Returns (1992).
+In an interview with IGN, composer Hans Zimmer, who contributed the scores to Christopher Nolan's Dark Knight trilogy, called Goldenthal's theme "the most glorious statement of Batman I'd ever heard".
+"The End Is the Beginning Is the End" won a Grammy Award for Best Hard Rock Performance at the 40th Annual Grammy Awards.